jphmrst/PLC/index.md

   - [Decidable]({{ site.baseurl }}/Decidable/): Booleans and decision procedures
   - [Lists]({{ site.baseurl }}/Lists/): Properties of data structures
   - [MapProps]({{ site.baseurl }}/MapProps/): Properties of total and partial maps

-## Additional content modules will be posted as they are ready

-{::comment}

 ## Incomplete